 - Businesses which have already received grant payments that equal the maximum levels of State aid permitted under the de minimis and the COVID-19 Temporary State Aid Framework; and

-- Businesses that were in administration, are insolvent or where a striking-off notice.
+- Businesses that were in administration, are insolvent or where a striking-off notice has been issued.

 Where the business is NOT shown in the local non-domestic rating list

 For those businesses not shown in the local non-domestic rating list, we will require evidence of the date of which your business started trading.

 We reserve the right to change the amount of the grant award, depending on the number of applications received.
 The total of any grant we award cannot be challenged.

 What can you apply for?

-The Business Adaptations Grants Team is allocating grants of up to £5,000 to businesses in the which provide eligible invoices/receipts/quotes for purchases they have already made, or intend to make, in relation to adapting their business to COVID-19 recovery.
+The Business Adaptations Grants Team is allocating grants of up to £5,000 to businesses in the Tendring district which provide eligible invoices/receipts/quotes for purchases they have already made, or intend to make, in relation to adapting their business to COVID-19 recovery.
 Grants allocated will be made in direct relation to the amount evidenced by the business as having been spent/is planned to spend, rather than in relation to the type of purchase being made.

 Businesses can claim back appropriate expenditure made from 1 June 2021 or planned expenditure including: items to assist with social distancing and hygiene (queue ropes, stickers/signage, hand san stations), outdoor furniture/lighting/heating, tech which helps businesses to maintain their services (contactless payments, IT equipment, web design, just eat membership, online ordering etc.) or adaptations to provide more space.